-If you’re aiming to improve internal comms in your organisation, you might spare a thought for the extraordinary actions of heroic Briton, Sir Nicholas Winton.
+If you’re aiming to improve internal comms in your organisation, you might spare a thought for the extraordinary actions of heroic Briton, the late Sir Nicholas Winton.

-Nowadays, at the age of 104, this unassuming gentleman could easily be mistaken for just another ordinary senior citizen.
-But about 75 years ago Mr Winton did something far from ordinary.
+Until his death in 2015 at the age of 106, this unassuming gentleman could easily be mistaken for just another ordinary senior citizen.
+But over 80 years ago Mr Winton did something far from ordinary.